awilliams/couchdb-utils/README.md

 A fast and portable CouchDB utility.
 See help below for more information.
 Built with Go.

+Specifically this was built for maintaing a backup database by providing the following functionality:

+ * Easily replicate an entire remote machine.
+This can be run repeatedly, as it will skip over any existing replicators on the target.

+  `couchdb-utils rep host maindb.example.com:5984 --continuous`

+ * Refresh/regenerate all views in the backup database to allow quick failover.
+This could be run from a cronjob.
+See the [couchdb faq](http://wiki.apache.org/couchdb/Frequently_asked_questions#I_want_to_update_my_view_indexes_more_often_than_only_when_a_user_reads_it._How_do_I_do_that_best.3F)

+  `couchdb-utils refreshviews`

 ### Download

 [Binaries for select systems are available](https://github.com/awilliams/couchdb-utils/releases)